Article 6 of the European Convention on Human Rights: Cases

 The Convention applies to contracting parties only; however, in cases where a contracting party court has to confirm the ruling of a non-contracting state, they retain a duty to act within the confines of article 6.
 Such was the case in Pellegrini v Italy (2001), a case concerning the application of a Vatican ecclesiastical court ruling on a divorce case.

-In the determination of criminal charges, Engel v Netherlands set out three criteria to determine meaning of "criminal": a) the classification of the offense in the law of the respondent state, b) the nature of the offence, c) the possible punishment.
+In the determination of criminal charges, Engel v Netherlands set out three criteria to determine meaning of "criminal": a) the classification of the offence in the law of the respondent state, b) the nature of the offence, c) the possible punishment.

 Funke v France states that if the contracting state classifies the act as criminal, then it is automatically so for the purposes of article 6.